-Critical Thinking Co.™ has published Language Smarts, a language arts series for the elementary grades with Levels B, C, and D available thus far for grades 1 through 3.
-One large worktext (over 340 pages) for each level provides student activity pages with an answer key at the back.
-Each volume can serve as your core curricula or as a supplemental resource.
+The Critical Thinking Co.™ publishes Language Smarts, a language-arts series for the elementary grades, with Levels B, C, D, and E available for grades one through four, respectively.
+One large worktext (over 340 pages) for each level provides self-instructional student activity pages and has an answer key at the back.
+Each volume can serve either as your core curricula or as a supplemental resource.

-Level C for second grade reviews and expands upon concepts taught in Level B then adds prefixes, suffixes, roots, paragraphs, Writing Detective® activities, alliteration, folktales, writing and following directions, the parts of a book, using the dictionary, writing friendly letters, and other writing activities such as alternative story endings and problem/solution paragraphs.
+Level C for second-grade reviews and expands upon concepts taught in Level B then adds topics such as prefixes, suffixes, roots, paragraphs, alliteration, folktales, the parts of a book, using the dictionary, and writing activities (e.g., friendly letters, giving directions, alternative story endings, and problem-solution paragraphs).

-In summary, some of the Language Smarts activities are likely to be a bit more fun for students than the fairly predictable activities in most traditional language arts workbooks.
+Many of the Language Smarts activities are likely to be more interesting for students than the fairly predictable activities in most traditional language-arts workbooks.

-(Note that Editor in Chief, Mind Benders, and Writing Detective are the trademarked names of particular styles of activities created by The Critical Thinking Co. and used in other resources they publish.)
+(Note that Editor in Chief, Mind Benders, Reading Detective, and Writing Detective are the trademarked names of particular styles of activities created by The Critical Thinking Co. that are used in other resources they publish.)